Bolt-action firearms

 What must you check to make sure a bolt-action firearm is unloaded?

-2. Point the firearm in a safe direction with your finger off the trigger.
+- Point the muzzle in a safe direction and keep your finger off the trigger.